 Meaningful upgrade of gravel roads have been achieved in the past three financial years.
 This scale of upgrade diminished tremendously in the last two financial years because many projects that were funded by Council could not proceed because of the Municipal financial status over the same period.
-The Municipality has been totally dependent on foreign grants to funds its road upgrading programmes.
-However, the abovementioned achievements are insignificant to the existing Municipal backlogs of gravel roads.
+The Municipality has been totally dependent on grant funding to fund its road upgrading programmes.
+However, the above mentioned achievements are insignificant to the existing Municipal backlogs of gravel roads.